Réserve des Rochers

 Located in the heart of the Maconnais Crus region, Chaintre is predominantly a Jurassic era calcareous limestone base with some clay deposits.
 Soils are quite stony, with vineyards facing south and east.
 Classic Burgundian terroir.
 Fermented in stainless steel, aged on its lees for a minimum of six months and is bottled without any oak ageing.TASTING NOTES

 Aromas of pear and golden delicious apples mingle with scents of wet stone.
-Full bodied, this Chardonnay is also fresh, crisp, and clean, with citrus acidity and an edge of minerality to complement its long finish.
+Full bodied, this Chardonnay is also fresh, crisp, and clean, with citrus acidity and an edge of minerality to compliment its long finish.
 Works well with a variety of foods and as an aperitif.
 It is best accompanied by white fish, pork, and chicken dishes, often with light cream sauces.
 It also goes well with mild creamy cheeses such as St. Andre or Chaorce.